 -

-Khan Academy – basics of electricity and electronics
+Khan Academy - Basics Power and Electronics

 -